dorkaether/VibranteSalonPHApp/README.md

 The developers based this app to the age range of at least 14-60+ years, depending on their knowledge in using an application, or in general – a smartphone.
 While this may be a bit of a stretch but there’s probably people beyond this age range who may be interested in applications such as this.

+### V. Scopes and Features

+•	Home – Also known as the Welcome page.
+Will feature a small information about the salon and links to current articles, if any.
+Also has a top header featuring the salon’s logo.

+    •	Main Menu – This button is situated on the top left corner of the application.

+    •	Home button – assuming the user is on the home menu, this will probably be highlighted – or not.
+Otherwise, this leads back to the home page.

+    •	About Vibrante button – leads to the page containing information about the salon fully.

+    •	Services button – leads to the Services page, and information on what they offer.

+	  •	Gallery button – leads to a page full of images related to the salon.
+It may also house the images related to the previous pages.

+	  •	Contact Us button – leads to a page detailing the existing branches of the salon, and where to find them.
+Also includes contact information in case of appointments and extra information.

+	  •	Help button – leads to a tutorial page on the basics on how to navigate through the application.
+Probably a more detailed version of the scopes and features part of the project specifications.

+	  •	About Team button – a page about the team of developers behind the app, their purpose and when the application was developed.

+•	About Vibrante - is actually an extension to the small about info on the welcome page.
+This includes information about the owners and their team of experts.
+Images may or may not be in the Gallery.

+	  •	Details about their owners, the Creative Director and the Signature Stylist, are written here.

+	  •	Details about their team of experts, including their roles, are also written here.

+•	Services – contains the list of services they offer, their prices, and their trusted brands.

+•	 Gallery – All images are viewed in a page-like style, with occasional captions if any.
+Some images in there are probably in other pages too, when specified.

+•	Help – aka the Tutorial page of the application.
+Considering on how it is aimed to keep the app as simple as possible, the Help page will feature a set of small buttons and an image describing the help needed depending on the button that was pressed by the user.

+It will probably be coded last, since the images shown are screenshots of the application itself.
+Including:

+    •	How to navigate – basic instructions on how to navigate on the application.
+This contains on how to navigate generally.

+      Further instructions include:

+	        •	How to navigate | Home – The home page contains at least three links to the articles that are hosted currently.
+This section explains on how to open them.

+	        •	How to navigate | Gallery – This section teaches the user how to navigate to the app’s gallery.

+	        •	How to navigate | Menu – This section instructs the user how to browse through the app’s menu and how to access its pages.

+	        •	Main menu – details about the main menu are to be found here.
+It may or may not derived from the scopes and features, but it will surely be informative in order for the user to understand.

+•	About Team – The team behind the app!
+Includes the names and roles of the developers who made this application, a small description, their purpose and motivations, and how the application was made.

+Basically, it may include:

+	•	Team name
+	•	Name of developer/s
+	•	Roles they have
+	•	the purpose of the application
+	•	when it was developed
+	•	the reason why it was developed/the motivation behind the app
+	•	small acknowledgments to the other people involved in the project, if any (because that’s inevitable)
+	•	certain copyrights, if any
 --

 For tracking of milestones, please refer to the [Projects](https://github.com/dorkaether/VibranteSalonPHApp/projects) tab.